De Donder-Weyl Hamiltonian formalism of MacDowell-Mansouri gravity: MacDowell-Mansouri gravity

 respectively.
 The first equation, using the definition of $F$, implies that $\mathrm{d}_{\omega}(e\wedge e)=0$, which is the torsion-free condition.
 The second expression in (\ref{fieldeq}) written in terms of the $\mathrm{SO}(3,1)$-curvature $\hat{R}:=\mathrm{d}_{\omega}\omega$, and fixing the constant $l$ in terms of the cosmological constant as $l^{2}=3/\Lambda$, yields the equation

 which is the coordinate free expression for Einstein's equations of gravity in terms of the connection $1$-form $\omega$ and the coframe $e$.
-The fact that the action $\mathcal{S}_{\mathsmaller{\mathsmaller{M\!
-M}}}$ results in a classical description of vierbein gravity, is due to the relation of (\ref{mmac}) with the Palatini action
+The relation of the action $\mathcal{S}_{\mathsmaller{\mathsmaller{M\!
+M}}}$ with the classical vierbein gravity formalism is obtained by means of the Palatini action

 in such a way that $\mathcal{S}_{\mathsmaller{Pal}}=\mathcal{S}_{\mathsmaller{\mathsmaller{M\!M}}}+T$, where $T$ stands for the topologically invariant term $\int \mathrm{tr}(\hat{R}\wedge\star\hat{R})$, whose variation classically vanishes.